 Startup Cost of Securing Your Dropshipping Storefront – SSL

 SSL certificates encrypt the data and keep them safe from online hackers.
 Every online shop must have an active SSL.
 Dropshipping is no exception.

-Platforms like Shopify offers free SSL to all customers providing bank-like security.
+Platforms like Shopify offers SSL without any extra expense to all customers providing bank-like security.
 Custom SSLs can cost anything between $10 to $60 per year.

 You can also generate SSL certificates for free using services like LetsEncrypt.